 Mud pies, pizzas and cakes

 Get busy in your outdoor kitchen and rustle up some mud pies or pizzas.
 You can even make cakes by packing mud into cupcake cases!
 Decorate them with natural objects such as small stones, petals or fallen leaves that you find on the woodland floor.
 To enhance the sensory experience you can use fresh herbs like parsley, thyme and rosemary - they'll add a vibrant splash of green and an amazing fragrance!

 Super mud soup

 Mix in some water so the mud is lovely and runny, and then add all your other ingredients, such as bits of grass, crumbled up bark, some seeds… whatever you can find.
 Serve it up in some bowls and don’t forget to garnish it with some flowers.
 Just remember not to eat it - no matter how tasty it might look!

 Fill some small pots with mud and add some powder paints or food colouring to make some marvellous mud paint.

 Then grab a large sheet of paper or card, find an old paintbrush – or just use your hands – and get creative!

-Will you paint a creature, a muddy landscape or a family of mud monsters?
+Will you paint a tree, a muddy landscape or a family of mud monsters?

-Fill a container will lots of slippery, slimy mud, take off your shoes and socks and stomp around in it, letting the mud squidge between your toes.
-Then make a footprint pattern by walking all over a large piece of white paper or an old white sheet.
+Fill a container will slippery, slimy mud, take off your shoes and socks and stomp around in it, letting the mud squidge between your toes.
+On the ground, lay out a flattened cardboard box or an old sheet then make a footprint pattern by walking all over it.

-Let’s see who got the messiest!
-Don’t forget to post pictures of your muddy fun on our Facebook page, or on Instagram or Twitter using #NatureDetectives.
+Who's got the messiest?
+Post pictures of your muddy fun on our Facebook page, or on Instagram or Twitter using #NatureDetectives.